restqa/documentation/docs/getting-started/configuration.md

 * **Type:** `string`
 * **Required:** `yes`

-Name of the tested application
+Name of the tested application.

 ### metadata.description

 * **Type:** `string`
 * **Required:** `yes`

-Short description of the tested application
+Short description of the tested application.

 ### environments

 * **Type:** `[object]`
 * **Required:** `yes`

-Define an environment for your test, since it's a list you can imagine having a different configuration per environemet
+Define an environment for your test because since it's a list you can imagine having a different configuration per environment.

 ### environments[].name